Medalist Diversified REIT, Inc - GuruFocus.com

-Medalist Diversified REIT (NASDAQ: MDRR) (the "Company" or "Medalist"), a Virginia-based real estate investment trust that specializes in acquiring, owning and managing commercial real estate in the Southeast region of the U.S., announced that its Board of Directors has authorized and the Company has declared a quarterly cash dividend on its common stock (the "Common Stock") in the amount of $0.01 per share (the "Dividend").
-The 4th quarter 2022 dividend will be payable in cash on January 27, 2023 to holders of record of the Common Stock as of January 24, 2023.
+Medalist Diversified REIT, Inc. (NASDAQ: MDRR) (the "Company" or "Medalist"), a Virginia-based real estate investment trust that specializes in acquiring, owning and managing commercial real estate in the Southeast region of the U.S., announced that it has received a 180-day extension to regain compliance with The Nasdaq Stock Market LLC (“Nasdaq”) listing rule 5550 (a)(2) (the “Minimum Bid Price Requirement”).

-The Board of Directors has also authorized and the Company has declared a dividend for the 4th quarter of 2022 on its 8.0% Series A Cumulative Redeemable Preferred Stock (the "Series A Preferred Stock") in the amount of $0.50 per share (the "Series A Dividend").
-The Series A Dividend will be payable in cash on January 27, 2023 to holders of record of the Series A Preferred Stock as of January 24, 2023.
+As previously disclosed, on July 11, 2022, the Company received a deficiency letter from the Listing Qualifications Department (the “Staff”) of Nasdaq notifying the Company that, for the preceding thirty (30) consecutive business days, the closing bid price for the Company’s common stock was below the minimum $1.00 per share required for continued listing on The Nasdaq Capital Market pursuant to the Minimum Bid Price Requirement.
+In accordance with its Listing Rules, Nasdaq afforded the Company 180 calendar days, or until January 9, 2023, to regain compliance.

+On January 10, 2023, the Company received a letter from Nasdaq notifying the Company that, while the Company has not regained compliance with the Minimum Bid Price Requirement, the Staff has determined that the Company is eligible for an additional 180 calendar day period, or until July 10, 2023, to regain compliance.
+The Staff’s determination was based on (i) the Company meeting the continued listing requirement for market value of publicly held shares and all other applicable requirements for initial listing on The Nasdaq Capital Market, with the exception of the Minimum Bid Price Requirement, and (ii) the Company’s written notice to Nasdaq of its intention to cure the deficiency during the second compliance period by effecting a reverse stock split, if necessary.

 About Medalist Diversified REIT